pentestprime/reverse-tcp-shell/README.md

 Reverse TCP shell requires two Kali Linux based computers, a remote and a control computer.
 The remote computer could be a laptop or something such as a raspberry pi.
 The device can be placed on a clients network and then accessed via the control computer located at a remote site.

+The control.sh script should be executed before the remote.sh script.

 The scripts:
 ------------
 control.sh - execute on the control computer for initial configuration